 It is important to help children understand WHY we reduce, reuse, and recycle, not just emphasize the fact that it is good to do those things.
-We must all consider the origins of products rather than just the end result.
-The fact that plastic comes from oil, for instance, which is a nonrenewable resource that is costly to recycle.
+We must all consider the origins of products rather than only the end result.
+For example, the fact that plastic comes from oil, which is a nonrenewable resource that is also costly to recycle.

 The Sustainability Venn Diagram Game is a thought provoking, low-tech visual activity that can be easily adjusted to suit the needs of the classroom.
 The point of this game is to create discussion about products we see and use in our daily lives, where they come from, and where they go after we consume them.

 Here is a list of various websites for teachers and students that include grant opportunities, online games, student project suggestions, lesson plans, tips, facts, videos and more!